diogocarrola/diogocarrola/README.md

 - 🏕️ A **Scout** at heart, always ready for new adventures and teamwork.
 - 💡 **Spontaneous** and curious, I thrive on solving problems and creating something out of nothing.
 - 🌍 Driven by the desire to **make a positive impact** through technology.
+- 🚧 One of two brothers who renovated our home ourselves - teamwork, sweat and lots of learning!

 ### 📬 Let's Connect!
 If you need help with **developing**, **building** or **dreaming** a project, feel free to reach out!
 Let's collaborate and bring ideas to life.